EYBlockchain/starlight/WRITEUP.md

 }
 ```

-Here, the value of the secret state `b` must be 'consulted' in order to assign to state `a`.
+Here, the value of the secret state `b` must be 'accessed' in order to assign to state `a`.
 This means we must consider:
 -   how to 'open' the commitment representing `b`; and
 -   how to use the value of `b` without revealing it.